leobranbila/Data-science-course/README.md

 Course taught by Fernando Amaral - https://www.udemy.com/course/cientista-de-dados/

-Course still in progress, I have currently completed approximately 60% of it, but I still have the second chapter focused on statistics, machine learning, neural networks and deep learning, SQL, NoSQL, Sparl with Databricks and projects.
+Course still in progress, I have currently completed approximately 60% of it, but I still have the second part focused on statistics, machine learning, neural networks and deep learning, SQL, NoSQL, Spark with Databricks and projects.

 I will not upload any PDF files or slides from the course out of respect for the person responsible for it.